suatatan/suatatan.github.io/_posts/2020-12-22-convert-news-plase-output-json-to-sqlite.md

 ---
+categories:
+- bilgisayar
+- english
+date: 2020-12-22
 layout: post
+tags:
+- english
+- quickread
+- technology
-title: "Convert news-plase output json to sqlite"
+title: Convert news-plase output json to sqlite
-date: 2020-12-22
-categories:
-  - "bilgisayar"
-  - "english"
 ---

 [News-please](https://github.com/fhamborg/news-please) is a great crawling tool for gathering data over the web.
 However, its output is JSON.
 Although it has a method for saving data to the PostgreSQL database I usually prefer SQLite.
 Therefore I wrote a script for this purpose: